Symphony No. 12 (Villa-Lobos): Analysis

-The second movement is in a ternary (ABA) design, and leads without break into the third movement.
+The second movement is in a ternary form (ABA) and leads without break into the third movement.

-Like the first movement, the scherzo is in a five-part rondo form, except that the returns of the main A section are in different keys, and the second occurrence is immediately after the first: A A' B C A.
+Like the first movement, the scherzo is a five-part rondo, except that the returns of the main A section are in different keys, and the second occurrence is immediately after the first: A A' B C A.

 The finale is also in a modified five-part rondo form.
 As in the scherzo, the refrain returns in keys different from its initial appearance.